SWE-bench

 model_name: str | None = typer.Option(None, "-m", "--model", help="Model to use", rich_help_panel="Basic"),

-model_class: str | None = typer.Option(None, "-c", "--model-class", help="Model class to use (e.g., 'anthropic' or 'minisweagent.models.anthropic.AnthropicModel')", rich_help_panel="Advanced"),
+model_class: str | None = typer.Option(None, "--model-class", help="Model class to use (e.g., 'anthropic' or 'minisweagent.models.anthropic.AnthropicModel')", rich_help_panel="Advanced"),

-environment_class: str | None = typer.Option(None, "--environment-class", rich_help_panel="Advanced"),
+environment_class: str | None = typer.Option(None, "--environment-class", help="Environment class to use (e.g., 'docker' or 'minisweagent.environments.docker.DockerEnvironment')", rich_help_panel="Advanced"),

-output: Path = typer.Option(DEFAULT_OUTPUT, "-o", "--output", help="Output trajectory file", rich_help_panel="Basic"),
+output: Path | None = typer.Option(DEFAULT_OUTPUT_FILE, "-o", "--output", help="Output trajectory file", rich_help_panel="Basic"),

 ) -> None: